Crowd Density Safety Calculator

 The exit calculation is intentionally simple.
 Load per exit equals total attendees divided by the number of exits, and estimated clearance time equals total attendees divided by the combined exit flow.
 This creates a quick stress test for circulation planning.
 The page also preserves the evacuation-style time expression shown below:

 Now set the target standing density to 2 people/m², use 4 primary exits, and assume 65 people per minute per exit.
 The calculator will estimate a target-density capacity of 1,600 attendees for that seating mix, because the standing share can remain near 2 people/m² up to that point.
 It will also estimate an average load of 300 people per exit and a simplified full clearance time of about 4.62 minutes.
 That does not mean the site is automatically approved.
-It means your first-pass numbers look more forgiving than a site with the same audience packed into 350 m² and only two main exits.
+It means the first-pass numbers look more forgiving than a site with the same audience packed into 350 m² and only two main exits.

-Understanding the Results
+Understanding the Crowd Density Safety Results

 As a broad planning rule, densities under 1 person/m² usually feel open and easy to move through.
 Between 1 and 2 people/m², spaces can feel active but still manageable with good circulation.
 Between 2 and 3 people/m², movement becomes more constrained and crowd management needs to be more deliberate.
 Around 3 to 4 people/m², many environments start to feel very crowded, especially if people are stopping, turning, or queueing.
 At 4 people/m² and above, local conditions can become a serious concern.
 The exact meaning depends on event type, behavior, duration, barriers, slope, weather, and how well the site is supervised, but average density this high should trigger close review.